Once you have a ticket to the staff specialist interview, hopefully your preparation has already started.

 Medical Interviews, from interns to staff specialists, often revolve around the same recipe.
 For transparency, most public jobs are also scored against a matrix with some flexibility via a global score - keep this in mind when you try and cover the content/address the questions.

-The recipe goes something like this:
+The 'recipe' goes something like this:

 1. Why do you want to work here?